webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project_Management.md

   - Developers/Engineers: Build and implement the project deliverables.
 - TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::Project management office (PMO)
   - Project Management Office (PMO): Provides project management support, templates, and best practices.
+  - Manages the flow of projects.
+  - Tracks metrics for projects throughout the organization.
 - TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::End users
   - End Users: Individuals who will ultimately use the project's deliverables.